Glen Fowles '96

 - (503) 370-6424 voice

-Fowles previously was Willamette's assistant head coach, offensive coordinator (14 years) and offensive line coach.
+Fowles was Willamette's assistant head coach, offensive coordinator (14 years) and offensive line coach.
 He also has served as the team’s strength and conditioning coordinator.
+Prior to coaching at Willamette, he played two seasons for the Bearcats as an offensive lineman.

 “For me, Willamette University is home,” Fowles said.
 “I have met a lot of great people and made many friends in my time at Willamette.
 I am a product of Willamette and have a passion for this place that transcends football.
 At this time, I couldn't imagine anyone else being the head coach of this football team.”